fastsitephp/fastsitephp/website/app_data/docs/en/file-encryption-bash.md

 &nbsp;

 On most systems you can install the command globally using `sudo mv encrypt.sh /usr/local/bin/encrypt`.
-You can then simply use the command `encrypt` from shell/terminal.
+You can then simply use the command `encrypt` from any place on your shell/terminal.

 ![Install [encrypt.sh] Globally](https://dydn9njgevbmp.cloudfront.net/img/docs/encrypt_sh_bash/06_Install_Global_Command.png)